 Revenue primarily consists of revenues from the sale or leasing of commercial and industrial laundry and dry cleaning equipment and steam and hot water boilers manufactured by others; the sale of related replacement parts and accessories; and the provision of installation and maintenance services.
 The Company generates revenue primarily from the sale of equipment and parts to customers.
 Therefore, the majority of the Company's contracts are short-term in nature and have a single performance obligation (to deliver products), and the Company's performance obligation is satisfied when control of the product is transferred to the customer.
 Other contracts contain a combination of equipment sales and services expected to be performed in the near-term, which services are distinct and accounted for as separate performance obligations.
 Judgment may be required by management to identify the distinct performance obligations within each contract.
 Revenue is recognized on these contracts when control transfers to the Company's customers via shipment of products or provision of services and the Company has the right to receive consideration for these products and services.
-Additionally, from time to time, the Company enters into longer-termed contracts which provide for the sale of equipment by the Company recognizes a portion of its revenue over time using the cost-to-cost measure of progress, which measures a contract's progress toward completion based on the ratio of actual contract costs incurred to date to the Company's estimated costs at completion adjusted for uninstalled materials, as necessary.
+Additionally, from time to time, the Company enters into longer-termed contracts which provide for the sale of equipment by the Company and the provision by the Company of related installation and construction services.
+The installation on these types of contracts is usually completed within six to twelve months.
+The Company recognizes a portion of its revenue over time using the cost-tocost measure of progress, which measures a contract's progress toward completion based on the ratio of actual contract costs incurred to date to the Company's estimated costs at completion adjusted for uninstalled materials, as necessary.
 Significant judgment may be required by management in the cost estimation process for these contracts, which is based on the knowledge and experience of the Company's project managers, subcontractors and financial professionals.
 Changes in job performance and job conditions are factors that influence estimates of the total contract transaction price, total costs to complete those contracts and the Company's revenue recognition.
 The determination of the total estimated cost and progress toward completion requires management to make significant estimates and assumptions.
 Total estimated costs to complete projects include various costs such as direct labor, material and subcontract costs.
 Changes in these estimates can have a significant impact on the revenue recognized each period.
-From time to time, the Company also enters into maintenance and service contracts have a single performance obligation where revenue is recognized over time using the cost-to-cost measure of progress, which best depicts the continuous transfer of control of goods or services to the customer.
+From time to time, the Company also enters into maintenance and service contracts.
+These longer-term contracts, maintenance and service contracts have a single performance obligation where revenue is recognized over time using the cost-to-cost measure of progress, which best depicts the continuous transfer of control of goods or services to the customer.